TehPers/runtime_injector/README.md

 [![Current version][crate-badge]][crates-io]
 [![Current documentation][doc-badge]][docs]

-This library provides an easy to use dependency injection container with a focus on ergonomics and configurability at the cost of runtime performance.
-For a more performance-oriented container, look for a compile-time dependency injection library.
+This library provides a powerful, easy to use inversion-of-control (IoC) container with a focus on ergonomics and configurability.

 Sample code is available on the [docs].